 Typical Places Where Yard Hydrants Are Used

 One more well-known spot to have yard hydrants introduced is rural residences.
 Many houses may not be on a ranch.
-Yet, but have different structures and vast land areas where water might be a resource.
+Yet, they have different structures and vast land areas where water might be a resource.

 This is one of the most well-known utilizes for frost-free yard hydrants.
 Water is required in many far-off areas throughout the year on a farm.
 With a Yard Hydrant, you can get water to these spots regardless of the temperature.
-This saves dragging water from one structure to the next for the animal to meet water.
+This saves dragging water from one structure to another for the animal to meet water.